notfence/BDplugins/Plugins/PingLogger/README.md

 # PingLogger
-version 1.3.1
+version 1.3.2

 # Features
-  * Logs any messages in which you are mentioned (from 1.3.0 including @everyone and role mentioning)
+  * Logs any messages in which you are mentioned (from 1.3.0 including @everyone, @here and role mentioning)
   * Tap to sender name to copy his ID
   * Copy logged message directly from plugin
   * Up to 100 logged messages